Alchemy Investments Acquisitio - GuruFocus.com

 PR Newswire

-NEW YORK, May 5, 2023 /PRNewswire/ -- Alchemy Investments Acquisition Corp 1 (NASDAQ: ALCY) (the "Company"), a blank check company formed for the purpose of entering into a business combination with one or more businesses, priced its initial public offering of 10,000,000 units at a price of $10.00 per unit on May 4, 2023.
-The units will be listed on the Nasdaq Global Market ("Nasdaq") and trade under the ticker symbol "ALCYU" beginning May 5, 2023.
-Each unit consists of one Class A ordinary share of the Company and one-half of one warrant.
-Each whole warrant entitles the holder thereof to purchase one Class A ordinary share of the Company at a price of $11.50 per share.
-Once the securities comprising the units begin separate trading, the Class A ordinary shares and warrants are expected to be listed on the Nasdaq under the symbols "ALCY" and "ALCYW," respectively.
+NEW YORK, May 10, 2023 /PRNewswire/ -- Alchemy Investments Acquisition Corp 1 (NASDAQ: ALCY) (the "Company"), a special purpose acquisition company formed for the purpose of entering into a business combination with one or more businesses, today announced the closing of its initial public offering of 10,000,000 units at a price of $10.00 per share and the sale of an additional 1,500,000 units at $10.00 per share pursuant to the underwriters' full exercise of their over-allotment option.
+Total gross proceeds from the offering were $115 million before deducting underwriting discounts and commissions and other offering expenses payable by the Company.
+The Company's management team is led by Steven M. Wasserman, as Non-Executive Chairman, Mattia Tomba, as Co-Chief Executive Officer, Vittorio Savoia, as Co-Chief Executive Officer, and Harshana Sidath Jayaweera, as Chief Financial Officer.
+The Company's units began trading on the Nasdaq Global Market under the ticker symbol "ALCYU" on May 5, 2023.

-The offering is expected to close on May 9, 2023, subject to customary closing conditions.
-Cantor Fitzgerald & Co. is acting as sole book runner for the offering.
-The Company has granted the underwriter a 45-day option to purchase up to an additional 1,500,000 units at the initial public offering price, to cover over-allotments, if any.

-This press release contains statements that constitute "forward-looking statements," including with respect to the proposed initial public offering and the anticipated use of the net proceeds.
-No assurance can be given that the offering discussed above will be completed on the terms described, or at all, or that the net proceeds of the offering will be used as indicated.
-Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and preliminary prospectus for the Company's offering filed with the Securities and Exchange Commission ("SEC").
+This press release contains statements that constitute 'forward-looking statements', including with respect to the anticipated use of the net proceeds.
+No assurance can be given that the net proceeds of the offering will be used as indicated.
+Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and prospectus for the Company's offering filed with the Securities and Exchange Commission ("SEC").
 Copies are available on the SEC's website, www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.

 SOURCE Alchemy Investments Acquisition Corp 1